daljitdokal/kakfa101/hand-on-labs.md

 	8:"The crownless again shall be king"

 # num.partitions value = 4
+confluent kafka topic create --partitions 4 poems_4

+# Produce data to the topics using the produce command and --parse-key flag and then enter the strings:
 confluent kafka topic produce poems_4 --parse-key

 	1:”All that is gold does not glitter”